Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Blog Posts by Teresa.Lipus

-In an effort to provide all students and residents of Idaho with the ability to attend a Capitol Tour, the Idaho Legislative Services Office (LSO) and Idaho Public Television TV (IdahoPTV) have produced a Virtual Capitol Tour based on the current Idaho Capitol tour program that the LSO has been operating for many years.
+To provide more students and residents of Idaho the opportunity to participate in a Capitol Tour, the Idaho Legislative Services Office (LSO) and Idaho Public Television (IdahoPTV) produced a Virtual Capitol Tour based on the current tour program that the LSO operates.